ProactiveProgrammers/www.proactiveprogrammers.com/docs/index.md

   <b><a href = "data-abstraction/introduction-data-abstraction/">Data Abstraction</a></b>

   <p class="tightcard">
-    After reviewing program building blocks, learn how to design, implement, test, and empirically evaluate data structures and functions.
+    After reviewing program building blocks, learn how to integrate, and study the performance of data structures and their functions.
   </p>

   </div>